SolLanosa/web-crawler/README.md

 - Handle query catching

 In this case given the simplicity of the data management it can be use as a global data store avoiding duplication of data like what would happen if you would use react-query + state management library

+### jsdom

+To scrape the Y Combinator site, I needed a library that could parse and manage the HTML returned by the site.
+After some research, I discovered that jsdom was a popular choice.
+It was straightforward to use and simpler than other options I considered, such as Cheerio.